srikarpadaliya/WorldCup_prediction/README.md

 **opposition:** The opposition team of the player's team.<br>
 **venue:** The location(In India) where the match took place.<br>
 **player_rating:** The player's ICC Rankings for ODI fetched from [here](https://www.icc-cricket.com/rankings/mens/player-rankings/odi).<br>
-**selected:** A boolean value which determines if the player played in The play-in 11 or not.
+**selected:** A boolean value that determines if the player played in The play-in 11 or not.

 ## Results